How to Personalise your Wedding Ceremony

-It’s very interesting that one of the top wedding-related searches on Google is “Personalise your Wedding Ceremony”.
-Many couples wish to put their own stamp on their big day – starting with their ceremony – and the beauty of hiring an Independent Celebrant to write and conduct your Wedding Ceremony is that the content is absolutely yours to decide.
-It really is the perfect opportunity to completely personalise your day and make it a little different from everybody else’s!
+The beauty of hiring a Kent Wedding Celebrant to write and conduct your Wedding Ceremony is that the content is absolutely yours to choose and own.
+It really is the perfect opportunity to completely tailor your day and make it different from everybody else’s!

-You may also include ritual and symbolism to personalise your Wedding Ceremony – there are so many lovely ideas that you might want to consider for your own day and here are just a few examples that have been used in Ceremonies I’ve written and conducted for my own clients:
+To personalise your Wedding Ceremony – there are so many lovely ideas that you might want to consider for your own day and here are just a few examples that have been used in Ceremonies for our own clients:

-Sand Ceremony – this couple got engaged in the Moroccan Desert and were going to be honeymooning in the Arabian Desert, so chose to incorporate this unity symbolism into their bespoke Wedding Ceremony.
-I started by pouring a foundation layer of sand at the bottom of the glass vase, after which the Bride and Groom layered the two other colours together in a pattern, signifying that their lives were now intertwined and impossible to part – like the grains of sand.
+We incorporated a sand blending ritual after hearing that my couple got engaged in the Moroccan Desert and would be honeymooning in the Arabian Desert.
+We poured a foundation layer of sand at the bottom of the glass vase first.
+The couple then layered the two other colours together in a pattern, signifying that their lives were now intertwined and impossible to part – like the grains of sand.

-If you would like a personalised wedding ceremony that’s written just for you and tells your own love story please do get in touch.
-Take a look at my Contact Me page or complete my Make an Enquiry form.
-I’d love to hear your ideas!
+Please get in touch if you would like a personalised wedding ceremony that’s written just for you.
+We would love to tell your love story!
+Contact Us or complete the Make an Enquiry form.
+We’d love to hear your ideas!
+Katie & Jo x